 In alignment with our strong belief in corporate social responsibility, we have diligently been working on acquiring the first continuing education accreditation in Lebanon, in addition to launching the first series of full-fledged online continuing education courses in the region.

-In addition to these two vital milestones, we will highlight three of the exceptional programs at the Continuing Education Center (CEC) operates for this edition of the newsletter: University for Seniors, Syrian Refugees Educational Program, and Next Steps Program.
+In addition to these two vital milestones, we will highlight three of the exceptional programs at the Continuing Education Center (CEC): University for Seniors, Syrian Refugees Educational Program, and Next Steps Program.

 The University for Seniors (UfS), which is offered under the umbrella of CEC, is the first of its kind life-long learning initiative at AUB, in Lebanon and the Middle East.
 As much as education is critical for youth, so it is for adults above 50 years of age.
 Through UfS, the more experienced niche of our society are provided with the opportunity to delve into new learning experiences; allowing them to share their wisdom, passion, and interact socially with other seniors, AUB faculty, and students.
 This program offers a variety of activities, including study groups, lectures, educational travel programs, social gatherings and campus events that expose members to the many cultural and educational resources of the university.
 In 2017-18 alone, 509 seniors registered for the program, which offered a myriad of topics across 102 lectures.
 The astounding results the UfS program has been exhibiting to date has placed UfS, AUB, and Lebanon on the WHO map of ageing programs in middle-income countries.